LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 ## Graded Assignments

+Starter code for graded assignments is in GitHub Classroom.
+The starter code contains unit tests that quickly inform students and staff if all requirements were met.
+This does NOT replace TA feedback.

+The textbook and Canvas have graded assignments instructions and requirements for the students.

-Graded assignment scores are recorded in Canvas.
+Record graded assignment scores in Canvas.

 1. Review the student's work
-   1. Work will be in GitHub Classroom
+   * Work will be in GitHub Classroom
-   1. A live demo from the student is required
+   * A live demo from the student is required.
-   1. When in GitHub Classroom, you will see a green check if the code meets all requirements or a red x if the code does not.
+   * GitHub Classroom provides a quick visual indicator for a pass and fail:
+      * PASS: Green checkmark indicating that the student's code passed all tests and meets all requirements
+      * FAIL: Red "x" if the code does not pass tests or meet all requirements.
-   1. Rubrics are in the assignment's GitLab README file of the assignment repo.
-Use the rubric to double check that the student's solution meets all of the requirements.
+   * Every graded assignment has a repo in GitLab.
+Rubrics are in README files.
+Use the rubric to double-check that the student's solution meets all requirements.
 If something is missing, do NOT use the rubric as feedback.
 Tell the student directly what elements are missing.
 1. Enter grade in Canvas
-   1. If the code meets the requirements, then mark the assignment complete in Canvas
+   * If the code meets the requirements, then mark the assignment complete in Canvas
-   1. More about feedback in the [feedback section](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Grading-and-Student-Progress#feedback)
+   * More about feedback in the [feedback section](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Grading-and-Student-Progress#feedback)

 ### Canvas Grade Form